-It’s true that you don’t need a lot of equipment to work on wheels — you can eyeball alignment and feel tension with your hands or hear it with your ears.
-I don’t come from this school of thought.
-I like sophisticated tools that reveal the world with precision my senses can’t match.
+It’s true that you don’t need a lot of equipment to work on wheels — you can eyeball alignment, feel tension with your hands, hear tension from plucking spokes, etc. I want to do better anyway.

-In particular I use three digital tools in my process.
+I’ve incorporated three digital tools in my process.
 First, I use a Park Tool truing stand with Mitutoyo digital gauges.
-The roller tip on the lateral truing gauge is made of teflon so your wheels won’t be scratched.
-Second, I use a Park dishing tool with a digital gauge attached so dish is known exactly.
+The roller tip on the lateral truing gauge is made of teflon to prevent scratches.
+Second, I use a Park dishing tool with a digital gauge attached so dish is known quantitatively.
 The next best alternative is using feeler gauges but digital is much faster.
-Last, and just recently, I’ve been using the Wheel Fanatyk tensiometer.
-The Wheel Fanatyk people have been a pleasure to deal with and I have updated my spoke tension utility to support their tool.
+Last, and just recently, I’ve been using the Wheel Fanatyk digital tensiometer.
+The Wheel Fanatyk people are cool cats and I’ve updated my spoke tension utility to support their tool.
 Check it out!